SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 4. (3)[Unconfirmed] Renting ->
-Perhaps being able to rent a car would help the immersion of the game, yet also allow some players to test cars before permanently buying cars (renting will be ingame cash and give the player a 1hour favour of their selected vehicle)
+Perhaps being able to rent a car would help the immersion of the game, yet also allow some players to test cars before permanently buying cars (renting will be ingame cash and give the player a 1hour favour of their selected vehicle).
+Obviously rented vehicles won't be able to be modded, customized, or used in specific events (races, derby etc).

 - *Weapons and Customization:*
 -